srikanth-srinvas/dragonflye-hybrid-genome-assembly/README.md

 # Dragonflye Nextflow Pipeline

-This repository contains a Nextflow pipeline to run Dragonflye for genome assembly using Nanopore and Illumina reads.
+This repository contains a Nextflow pipeline to run Dragonflye for Hybrid-genome assembly using Nanopore and Illumina reads.

 ## Requirements